Moatlands Paddock Wood

 Sadly in 1909 Julia, who was in her 80s, died.
 In December 1910 it was reported in the newspapers that the Bishop of Rochester had dedicated a stained glass window in Brenchley Church that occupied almost the whole east wall of the chancel.
 This was erected by Mr Edward Beanes in memory of his wife.

-John Herbert Podmore who lived at Moatlands was well known for generosity in the surrounding areas.
-For example he donated the Podmore building, originally as a pavilion on St Andrews field on Church Road but now home to the Town Council in Paddock Wood.
-He was present for the unveiling of the War Memorial in Paddock Wood on 7th January 1921 and was one of the founders of the Paddock Wood Lodge of Freemasons consecrated later that year on 5th November at the Parochial Hall.
-Membership soon increased and by April 1924 new premises were required.
+John Podmore was present for the unveiling of the War Memorial in Paddock Wood on 7th January 1921 and was one of the founders of the Paddock Wood Lodge of Freemasons consecrated later that year on 5th November at the Parochial Hall.
+Membership of the Masons soon increased and by April 1924 new premises were required.
+The foundation stone was laid for the Masonic Hall in February 1925.
+Its purpose was threefold: a new village hall for dances, concerts and meetings that included a licensed mens’ club as well as an area (Temple) for Masonic activities.
 Mr Podmore played a key role and agreed to personally make up the difference between subscriptions and full costs required.
+In 1929 he was elected President of the Brotherhood which met at the newly built Masonic Hall in Paddock Wood.

 The Masonic Hall Maidstone Road Paddock Wood behind what was the Railway Hotel ©